Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Introduction

 Recent years have witnessed the fast development of reinforcement learning (RL) in a wide range of applications, including playing Go games \citep{silver2017mastering}, robotics \citep{lillicrap2016continuous,long2018towards}, video games \citep{vinyals2019grandmaster,berner2019dota}, and autonomous driving \citep{shalev2016safe,sallab2017deep}.
 Many of these application domains by nature involve \emph{multiple decision-makers} operating in a common environment, with either aligned or misaligned objectives that are affected by their joint behaviors.
 This has thus inspired surging research interests in multi-agent RL (MARL), with both deeper theoretical and empirical understandings \citep{bu2008comprehensive,zhang2021multi,hernandez2019survey}.

 One central challenge of multi-agent learning in these applications is the \emph{imperfection} of information, or more generally, the \emph{partial observability} of the environments and other decision-makers.
 Specifically, each agent may possess \emph{different} information about the state and action processes while making decisions.
 For example, in vision-based multi-robot learning and autonomous driving, each agent only accesses a first-person camera to stream noisy measurements of the object/scene, without accessing the observations or past actions of other agents.
 This is also sometimes referred to as \emph{information asymmetry} in game theory and decentralized decision-making \citep{behn1968class,milgrom1987informational,nayyar2013common,shi2016leader}.
 Despite its ubiquity in practice, theoretical understandings of MARL in partially observable settings remain scant.
 This is somewhat expected since even in single-agent settings, planning and learning under partial observability suffer from well-known computational and statistical hardness results \citep{papadimitriou1987complexity,mundhenk2000complexity,jin2020sample}.
 The challenge is known to be amplified for multi-agent decentralized decision-making \citep{witsenhausen1968counterexample,tsitsiklis1985complexity}.
-Existing partially observable MARL algorithms with finite-time/sample guarantees either only apply to a small subset of highly structured problems \citep{zinkevich2007regret,kozuno2021learning}, or require computationally intractable oracles \citep{liu2022sample}.
+Existing partially observable MARL algorithms with finite-time/sample guarantees either only apply to a small subset of highly structured (tree-like) problems \citep{zinkevich2007regret,kozuno2021learning}, or require computationally intractable oracles \citep{liu2022sample}.

-With these hardness results that can be doubly exponential in the worst case, even a \emph{quasi-polynomial} algorithm could represent a non-trivial improvement in partially observable MARL.
+With these hardness results that can be doubly exponential in the worst case, even a \emph{quasi-polynomial} (time and sample complexity) algorithm could represent a non-trivial improvement in partially observable MARL.
 In particular, we ask and attempt to answer the following question: